ianmorgan/corda-rawupdates-demo/README.md

-This app lets us test these modes behave as expected, and also emulate the load of multiple client to test for possible race conditions.
+This app lets us test these modes behave as expected, and also emulate the load of multiple clients, to test for possible race conditions.
 It is not an exhaustive set of scenarios, so please consider the more complicated flows and states that will exist in your real world application and add additional logic as necessary.